Student Opportunities

 How To Participate

 Your university audition doubles as your audition for a Dr. Jay Seller Colorado Thespians Scholarship. $2,000 scholarships are offered to one student in Acting, Musical Theatre, and Technical Theatre.
 Runners Up will receive a $1,000 scholarship to the school of your choice.
-Colorado Thespians will determine scholarship winners and runner ups based on the self submitted auditions.
+Colorado Thespians will determine scholarship winners and runner ups based on the self submitted auditions: teachers who are current or past instructors of applicants will need to remove themselves from the selection process to ensure equity in selection.
 The award will be made directly to your college or university on confirmation of your intent and enrollment.
 No checks will be issued to individuals.
 Colorado Thespians scholarships in any amount cannot be deferred.
 The award is presented at the closing of the conference and the recipient/troupe must be in attendance to perform or accept their technical theatre award.

 AUDITION CATEGORY DEFINITIONS:

-Acting: Perform two contrasting selections from published literature within the two-minute time limit.
+Acting: Perform two contrasting selections from published theatrical plays within the two-minute time limit.
 Choose characters reasonably close to your own age that provides opportunity for physicalization.
+The character should have a clear journey (how do they change from the beginning to the end of the piece?), objective/tactics, and emotional life.
 Make sure you feel comfortable with the selections and make your characters come fully alive in the short time you have.

 Technical: Present your portfolio of designs, renderings, plots, books, pictures, etc. which illustrate your expertise in one area of technical theatre.
 You should prepare to discuss your work, the production for which you’ve done the work, and your expectations of future theatre involvement.